 - Protect the spider plant from cold weather by covering the plants with a layer of plastic or a hinged glass panel during the winter.

-- Prune spider plants regularly to keep them healthy and vigorous.
+- Prune how to propagate spider plants regularly to keep them healthy and vigorous.
 Remove dead or damaged leaves, stems, and flowers.

 Newly Propagated Spider Plants Caring Tips

-Caring for newly propagated spider plants differs from caring for mature spider plants.
+Caring for newly how to propagate spider plants differs from caring for mature spider plants.
 The main thing to remember is that they are still delicate and will need to take care of until they are mature enough to transplant.

 - Light: Spider plants do well in bright, indirect light.
 Place your newly propagated plants in a spot with plenty of natural light, but avoid direct sunlight, as it can scorch the leaves.